 Last but not least you should schedule the report to run every hour — that’s a good value because the runtime of the report stays rather short and there’s no danger of losing data (the retention period for STAD data is usually 48 hours, because the statistics files are written every hour and the parameter stat/max_files determines the number of files kept – 48 per default).

 You also might want to increase the profile parameter stat/rfcrec, which determines the maximum number of RFC calls in a session that will be recorded in STAD.
 The default value of 5 is probably not sufficient for all cases!

 Please check SAP Note 1964997 for information on the parameters stat/rfc/distinct and stat/rfc/distinct_depth, which are also relevant.
 Thanks to Christian Wippermann for pointing me to this!

-The report reads all statistics records since the time it was last started (which is saved in table ZSSTAD_LASTRUN) or — if that table contains no values — the ones since one hour ago.
-The records are filtered for RFC calls (all other record types are discarded) and the called function modules' groups are determined.
+The report reads all statistics records since the time it was last started (which is saved in table ZSSTAD_LASTRUN) or — if that table contains no values — the ones in the last hour.
+The records are filtered for RFC calls (all other record types are discarded) and the called function modules’ groups are determined.